 How to Make Tiramisu

-- Soak the Ladyfingers – Mix coffee and rum in a bowl, and then quickly dip half of the ladyfingers in the coffee mixture.
-Arrange them in a 9×13 casserole.
+- Soak the Ladyfingers – Combine coffee and rum in a bowl.
+Quickly dip half of the ladyfingers, one-by-one into the coffee mixture.
+Arrange them in a 9×13 casserole in a single layer.

 - Beat mascarpone and rum together in a separate bowl with an electric hand mixer, and then beat in the cooled yolk mixture until blended.

 - Whip cold heavy cream to stiff peaks.
-To get stiff peaks, start with a chilled bowl and whip the heavy cream until you can lift the beaters out of the fluffy cream and it stands straight up.
-If the tips fall slightly (soft peaks), whip a little longer.
-Fold half of the cream into the mascarpone mixture with a spatula, then fold in the rest.
+Fold half of the whipped cream into the mascarpone mixture with a spatula, then fold in the rest.

-- Spread half of the cream over the ladyfingers, and then dip the remaining ladyfingers and arrange them over the cream.
-Layer the remaining cream on top, and then cover and refrigerate overnight.
+- Spread half of the cream over the ladyfingers, and then quickly dip the remaining ladyfingers and arrange them over the cream.
+Spread the remaining cream, then cover and refrigerate overnight.
 Dust with cocoa powder and serve.

 Tips for the Best Tiramisu Recipe